xtangle/zoundcloud/README.md

 Special characters in the title will be replaced by an underscore (unless it's a tilda, in which case it is replaced by a dash (-) symbol).

-Most song titles with the text 'Free Download' at the end (or variations such as ' - [Free Download])' will be removed in the downloaded file name.
+Most song titles with the text 'Free Download' at the end (or variations thereof such as ' - [Free Download])' should be automatically removed in the downloaded file's name.

 ## Installation